-Best Practices for Partnering with Families via Telehealth Never (0) Rarely (1) Often (2) Frequently / Always (3) I give families information about telehealth's benefits and risks, as well as instructions on how to use our telehealth portal, and I obtain written consent for its use before partnering with families via telehealth.
-Families have the opportunity to attend a telehealth practice session where we review best practices, answer questions, and orient families to our telehealth portal.
+Best Practice for Engaging Families via Telehealth Never (0) Rarely (1) Often (2) Frequently / Always (3) I provide information about telehealth's benefits and risks, give instructions on how to use our telehealth portal, and obtain written consent for its use before engaging with families via telehealth.
+Someone in my office or I invite families to attend a telehealth practice session where we review best practices, answer questions, and orient families to our telehealth portal.
 I review professional expectations for telehealth with families, including being fully dressed, abstaining from alcohol and other substances during meetings, and alerting me if there is anyone within earshot of the call who I cannot see on camera.
-I remind families to have a fully charged device and/or a power cord within reach to reduce interruptions and unintended disconnections.
-I explain next steps should a session accidentally become disconnected, including a phone number at which someone in my office or I can be reached if we cannot log back on to the telehealth portal.
-I normalize technological difficulties, remain patient as families acclimate to telehealth, and communicate confidence that we can effectively partner via this modality.
+I remind families to have a fully charged device and/or a power chord within reach to reduce interruptions and unintended disconnections.
+I provide next steps should a session accidentally become disconnected, including a phone number at which someone in my office or I can be reached if we cannot log back on to the telehealth portal.
+I normalize technological difficulties, remain patient as families acclimate to telehealth, and communicate confidence that families can effectively engage with me via this modality.

-Best Practices for Partnering with Never Rarely Often Frequently / Always Families via Telehealth (continued) (0) (1) (2) (3) I explain best practices to help families maintain their own and their family member's privacy while engaging in telehealth, including attending meetings alone in a quiet room with a "Do Not Disturb" sign or using headphones when that is not possible.
+Best Practice for Engaging Families via Telehealth (continued) Never (0) Rarely (1) Often (2) Frequently / Always (3) I explain best practices to help families maintain their own and their family member's privacy while engaging in telehealth, including attending meetings alone in a quiet room with a "Do Not Disturb" sign or using headphones when that is not possible.
 I require families to be safe during telehealth calls, compassionately ending the call if someone is attending a meeting while driving, walking, or engaging in another activity that puts their physical safety at risk.
 I discuss ways to minimize distractions and interruptions, including muting phones, setting deliveries to occur outside the meeting time if possible, having childcare, or providing children with activities and snacks for family members who will not be present.
 I discuss our protocol when an unavoidable interruption occurs.
 I work with families to build strategies to reduce interruptions that become frequent.
-When I notice that a family member or family has become distracted from the telehealth session, I ask questions to bring them back into the conversation.
+When I notice that a family member or family has become disengaged with the telehealth session, I provide prompts to reengage.
 I check in with families as to whether telehealth or in-person meetings are preferred from time to time and if applicable let families know that they have the option to return to in-person meetings.
-Best Practices for Partnering with Families via Telehealth Total Score Find your total score by adding up the number of 1s, 2s, and 3s that you gave yourself and enter the number in the box provided.
+Total Score Find your total score by adding up the number of 1s, 2s, and 3s that you gave yourself and enter the number in the box provided.